Aaron Judge Player Props: Yankees vs. Rays

 Aaron Judge At The Plate

-- In 63.5% of his 52 games this season, Judge has picked up at least one hit.
-He's also had 13 multi-hit games.
+- Judge has reached base via a hit in 34 games this season (of 53 played), and had multiple hits in 13 of those games.

-- He has hit a home run in 16 games this year (30.8%), leaving the park in 8.8% of his chances at the plate.
+- He has hit a long ball in 16 games this year (30.2%), leaving the park in 8.7% of his trips to the plate.

-- In 23 games this year (44.2%), Judge has picked up an RBI, and in 13 of those games (25.0%) he had more than one.
-He has also driven in three or more of his team's runs in five contests.
+- Judge has driven home a run in 23 games this season (43.4%), including more than one RBI in 24.5% of his games and producing three or more of his team's runs on five occasions..

+- He has scored in 32 of 53 games this year, and more than once 10 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.